Rugby-Former test prop Palmer becomes first Wallaby to come out as gay

 Former Wales captain Gareth Thomas is the only other rugby union international to come out.
 After going public in 2009, Thomas also revealed struggles with personal demons while concealing his sexuality.

-While he said he had never felt discriminated against in the rugby environment, Palmer was motivated to come out after former Wallabies fullback Israel Folau posted on social media that hell awaits "homosexuals" who do not repent.
+While he said he had never felt discriminated against in the rugby environment, Palmer was motivated to come out after former Wallabies fullback Israel Folau triggered outrage with inflammatory posts on social media.

-Folau, a fundamentalist Christian, had his Wallabies contract torn up by Rugby Australia last year.
+Folau, a fundamentalist Christian, had his Wallabies and Super Rugby contracts terminated last year after posting a meme that said hell awaited "homosexuals" and other groups.

-"Although it wasn’t the primary impetus for me doing this, the longer the Folau saga dragged on, the more I felt a responsibility to say something," he said.
+"Although it wasn’t the primary impetus for me doing this, the longer the Folau saga dragged on, the more I felt a responsibility to say something," said Palmer.

 "To me, what is more important than the damage he has caused rugby is the deep impact he has undoubtedly had on kids who looked up to him, and who struggle every day with understanding their sexuality.